-A key component of this improvement has been the examination of the explicit teaching of English, Mathematics and Science.
-Our school is excited about the progress made so far and for our future - to be the school of choice for the students and their families living in our catchment.
+Spark initiative, increased ICT integration in all KLAs and all year levels, and for our future - to be the school of choice for the students and their families living in our catchment.

-We have reclaimed teaching for teachers and with improved facilities, classrooms, behavior, a research driven curriculum framework our students' achievements are improving every year.
+Our teachers were able to teach without the worry of inappropriate behavior and with a research driven curriculum framework.
 A strong learning and performance culture is obvious and one which we are extremely proud of.